 Employee Incentives And Tangible Rewards

-Finding the right employee incentives to recognize and reward your employees has always been part numbers game, part psychology.
-In order for incentives to motivate employees and build a positive culture for an organization, they need to have value and meaning for each recipient.
-Many employee incentive programs fail to get a return on investment because program managers just guess as to what incentives will fit the bill.
+Finding the right employee motivation incentives to recognize and reward your employees has always been part numbers game, part psychology.
+In order for incentive rewards to motivate employees and build a positive culture for an organization, they need to have value and meaning for each recipient.
+Many employee incentive programs fail to get a return on investment because program managers just guess as to what incentives motivate employees.

 But they no longer have to guess, thanks to a brand new study conducted by the Incentive Research Foundation (IRF) and the Incentive Marketing Association (IMA).
 This study looked at a cross section of 452 consumers from around the country, asking them questions about their incentive and reward preferences as well as gathering demographic and psychographic data.